Azure/devops-governance/CONCEPT.md

 ![Pull Request Workflow](./images/git-pr-worflow.svg)

-When planning your end to end governance model, your priviledged users, e.g. `veggies-admins` will be responsible for configuring branch protection.
+When planning your end to end governance model, your privileged users, e.g. `veggies-admins` will be responsible for configuring branch protection.
 Common branch protection checks to secure your deployments include:

 - **Require CI build to pass**
-  Useful for establishing baseline code quality, e.g. linting, unit tests and even security checks e.g. virus and credential scans.
+  Useful for establishing baseline code quality, e.g. code linting, unit tests and even security checks e.g. virus and credential scans.

 - **Require peer review**
   Have another human double check that code works as intended.
 Be extra careful when changes are made to pipeline code.
 Combine with CI builds to make peer reviews less tedious.

 #### What happens if a developer tries to push directly to production?

 Remember that git is distributed SCM system.
 A developer may choose to commit directly to their local `production` branch.
-But when conigured, this push can be rejected by the git server.
+But when configured, this push can be rejected by the git server.
 For example:

 ```
 remote: Resolving deltas: 100% (3/3), completed with 3 local objects.